 Arrhythmia symptoms

 An arrhythmia condition can be silent at times which means it can occur without causing any symptoms.
 Doctors usually find an uneven heartbeat during physical evaluation.
-If someone experience symptoms, it might include:
+If someone experiences symptoms, it might include:

 Arrhythmia causes